Why Teach Recognition of Letters in Early Childhood

 This means that letter recognition skills are important and should not be passed over for letter sound practice!
 Children need to know letter names as well as letter sounds to experience ease in learning how to read.

-The Nuts & Bolts About How to Teach Recognition of Letters
+Read this: How to Teach Recognition of Letters.

 There are many reading skills that are regularity evaluated as predictors of reading success.
 Letter recognition ranks among the top predictors.